Farm & Garden Camp

 Camper Groups:

 Campers engage in age-appropriate activities at camp.
 As campers grow, activities grow with them.
 For example, campers in the Sprouts might focus on watering and bug picking in the garden, while Harvesters might help to build a new pea trellis or learn to save heirloom seeds.
-Every group has activities that are specially designed for their age and abilities!
+Every group has activities that are specially designed for their age and abilities.
 All groups emphasize teamwork and community.

 dig into themes of interconnectedness and ecology that underlie food systems.
 They take on more physically challenging tasks and do more complex, multi-stage activities.
-Herders spend extra time with chickens.

 Jr. CITs (Rising 7th-9th graders) and CITs (10th+ graders) -- See Teen Programs for details.